 \begin{definition} For an algebraic overfield $L$ of $F$ we let the inertia group $I_L$ be the kernel of the canonical surjective homomorphism $\Gal(L/F)\to \Gal(k_L/k_F)$ and, in case $I_L$ is finite, we let the ramification index $e_{L/F}$ of $L$ over $F$ be the order of $I_L$.

 \begin{enumerate}[(i)]

-\item An algebraic field extension $F\subset L$ is called \emph{totally ramified} if the induced extension of residue fields $k_F\subset k_L$ is the trivial one. \item An algebraic field extension $F\subset L$ is called \emph{unramified} if for every intemediary field $F\subset L' \subset L$ which is finitely generated over $F$ we have $e_{L'/F}=1$. \item An algebraic field extension $F\subset L$ is called \emph{tamely ramified} if for every intemediary field $F\subset L' \subset L$ which is finitely generated over $F$ the ramification index $e_{L'/F}$ is coprime to $p$. \end{enumerate} \end{definition}
+\item An algebraic field extension $F\subset L$ is called \emph{totally ramified} if the induced extension of residue fields $k_F\subset k_L$ is the trivial one. \item An algebraic field extension $F\subset L$ is called \emph{unramified} if for every intermediary field $F\subset L' \subset L$, which is finitely generated over $F$ we have $e_{L'/F}=1$. \item An algebraic field extension $F\subset L$ is called \emph{tamely ramified} if for every intermediary field $F\subset L' \subset L$, which is finitely generated over $F$ the ramification index $e_{L'/F}$ is prime to $p$. \end{enumerate} \end{definition}

 We will be mainly interested in abelian algebraic extensions of $F$.
-We have the following tower:
+A fixed separable closure $F^s$ of $F$ contains the following tower of extensions:

 Here $F^\text{ab}$ is the maximal abelian extension of $F$, $F^\text{ur}$ is the maximal abelian unramified extension and $F^\text{tr}$ is the maximal tamely ramified abelian extension of $F$.